eskoniarek/imgly-htt-1/README.md

 ### Moving Nodes within the Tree Structure

 The application provides a UI for moving nodes within the tree structure.
-Users are able to select a source node and a target node using the "Set as Source" and "Set as Target" buttons.
+Users can select a source node and a target node using the "Set as Source" and "Set as Target" buttons.
 When the "Move Node" button is clicked, the `handleMoveNode` function in `app/page.tsx` is called.
 It invokes the `moveNode` function from `app/lib/utils.ts`, which removes the source node and its subtree from its current position and adds it as a child of the target node.
 The updated tree structure is then logged to the console.

 ## Error Handling

-We implemented error handling for failed data fetching and node movement operations.
+The application includes error handling for failed data fetching and node movement operations.
 If an error occurs during data fetching or node movement, an error message is displayed to the user, and the application state is updated accordingly.

 ## UI and Styling

-Our application uses Tailwind CSS for styling and layout.
+The application uses Tailwind CSS for styling and layout.
 The tree nodes, buttons, and additional data display are styled using utility classes and custom CSS classes defined in the `globals.css` file.
 The UI is responsive and provides a user-friendly experience for interacting with the tree structure.

 ## Testing

 [WIP] The project includes unit tests for the utility functions in `app/lib/utils.ts`.
 The tests are located in `app/lib/tests/utils.test.ts` and can be run using the `npm test` or `yarn test`command.
 The tests cover scenarios such as node selection and node movement to ensure the correctness of the tree manipulation logic.

 ## Field for Improvement